The Suffrage Oak: Recent history

-In October 2017 the tree lost around 30 percent of its canopy during Storm Ophelia and suffered a large tear to its trunk.
+In October 2017 the tree lost around 30 per cent of its canopy during Storm Ophelia and suffered a large tear to its trunk.
 To save the tree and protect the public, Glasgow City Council had to reduce its height and rebalance the canopy.
 The off-cuts were gifted to the Glasgow Women's Library to create items for sale that celebrate the efforts of the suffragettes.
 These subsequently became earrings, chopping boards, coasters, magnets and trinket boxes, made by local artist Annie Graham.